thealk/Praat_tutorials/README.md

 Voiceless sibilant final words of interest in a carrier phrase: "Move the hanger above the fridge, now move the *niece* above the hat.

 ### TextGrid format:

-	Force-aligned phones (pseudo-IPA transcription)
+- `Tier 1`: Force-aligned phones (pseudo-IPA transcription)
-	Force-aligned words
+- `Tier 2`: Force-aligned words
-	Sibilant of interest (1=/s/, 2=/sh/)
+- `Tier 3`: Sibilant of interest (1=/s/, 2=/sh/)

 ## What we'll do to data:
-Count the number of participants (you don't *need* Praat for this, but it's convenient) Duplicate our SOI tier and make systematic adjustments to the sibilant boundaries Extract acoustic measurements on the sibilant and save the values to an output file

 ### Iterate over files and print out information
 `1_countNumberOfParticipants.praat`

+- Count the number of participants by iterating over files with a specific name structure in a folder (you don't *need* Praat for this, but it's convenient)

 ### Modify TextGrids and save files
 `2_duplicateTier.praat`

+- Save new TextGrids with a copied version of the SOI tier

 ### Modify intervals on a TextGrid and save files
 `3_adjustBoundaries.praat`

+- Using the new tier we made, we will make systematic adjustments to the SOI boundaries

 ### Take spectral measurements of all intervals on a given tier
 `4_fricativeAnalysis.praat`

+- Extract acoustic measurements on the sibilant and save the values to an output file in the form of a .csv

 ## Pros and Cons of Praat Scripting
 ### Pros